Nur-Taz/CWML-class-Single-cell-RNA-seq-analysis-tutorial-Seurat/README.md

 * The "avg_logFC" value from the ```FindMarkers``` and ```FindAllMarkers``` functions represent natural log or ln(fold change). <br/>
 * ```RunPCA``` performs linear dimensionality reduction. <br/>
 * ```RunUMAP/RunTSNE``` performs non-linear dimenionality reduction. <br/>
-* ```FindNeighbors``` constructs a KNN graph-based on the euclidean distance in PCA space, and refine the edge weights between any two cells based on the shared overlap in their local neighborhoods (Jaccard similarity. <br/>
+* ```FindNeighbors``` constructs a KNN graph-based on the euclidean distance in PCA space, and refine the edge weights between any two cells based on the shared overlap in their local neighborhoods (Jaccard similarity). <br/>
 * ```FindClusters``` iteratively groups cells together, with the goal of optimizing the standard modularity function.
 Applies techniques such as the Louvain algorithm (default) or SLM (Smart Local Moving) algorithm.

 # Resources for cluster annotation